shivannis/xandr-docs-public/xandr-docs/articles/invest/charges-for-sellers.md

 ---
 title: Microsoft Invest - Charges for Sellers
-description: This article explains about the Seller Auction Service Charge which is the charge for selling inventory to third-party buyers.
+description: This article explains about the seller auction service charge which is a charge for selling inventory to third-party buyers.
 ---

 # Microsoft Invest: Charges for sellers